-Your Smoke Alarm's battery back-up requires one standard 9V battery.
-The following batteries are acceptable as replacements.
-This list supplements the list on the Smoke Alarm battery door: Eveready #216, #522 (Energizer), #1222; Duracell #MN1604, MX1604 (Ultra); Gold Peak #1604P, #16045; Rayovac 1604, D1604.
+Your smoke alarm's battery back-up requires one standard 9V battery.
+The following batteries are acceptable as replacements: Eveready #216, #522 (Energizer), #1222; Duracell #MN1604; Gold Peak #1604P, #1604S; Rayovac 1604, D1604.
+These batteries are available at many local retail stores.
 You may also use a Lithium battery like the Ultralife U9VL-J for longer service life between battery changes.
 These batteries are available at many local retail stores.

 Most carbon zinc batteries have an average service life of 1 year; most alkaline batteries have an average service life of 1-2 years; most Lithium batteries have an average service life of 6-10 years.
 Actual service life depends on the smoke alarm and the environment in which it is installed.
 All the batteries specified above are acceptable replacement batteries for this unit.
-Regardless of the manufacturer's suggested battery life, you MUST replace the battery immediately once the unit starts "chirping" (the "low battery warning").
+Regardless of the manufacturer's suggested battery life, you MUST replace the battery immediately once the unit starts "cripropar" (the "low battery warper"). "chirping" (the "low battery warning")